Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

       text area (one per row).
 Check "alphabetically sort values" will sort automatically your values.

-      |SYSPRODUCTNAME| allows to add what we call "decorator" to each
-      value but only on edition mode (see `Modify the field of a tracker`_)
+      Tuleap allows to add what we call "decorator" to each value but only on edition mode (see `Modify the field of a tracker`_)

    -  **Binding a field to a list of users**: the Trackers offers the